 The Office of Victim Services (OVS) offers one assistantship each academic year.
-The Graduate Assistant (GA) is responsible for assisting the Victim Advocate in all aspects of prevention, response, and supportive services related to sexual assault, relationship violence, and stalking, through various practice-related responsibilities including:
+The Graduate Assistant (GA) is responsible for assisting the Victim Advocate in all aspects of educational programming, response, and inclusive supportive services related to interpersonal violence, through various practice-related responsibilities including:

-- conducting workshops and giving presentations to classrooms, student organizations, and residence halls;
+- ability to develop and conduct interactive workshops or presentations to classrooms, student organizations, and residence halls;

-- assisting with the training and facilitation of the Peer Victim Advocate team;
+- assisting with the recruitment, training, and facilitation of the Peer Victim Advocate (PVA) team;

 - daily interaction with students and the campus community, both one-on-one and large group settings.

-The graduate assistant is expected to become familiar with relevant university policies and procedures, as well as Indiana law in order to offer assistance to students, faculty, and staff.
-This assistantship requires maturity, discretion, and sound judgment because the Office deals with highly confidential information that is restricted by state law.
+The graduate assistant is expected to become familiar with campus resources, relevant university policies and procedures, as well as Indiana law in order to offer assistance to students.
+This assistantship requires maturity, discretion, and sound judgment because OVS deals with highly confidential information that is restricted by state law.
 Through these and other responsibilities, the GA will be involved in virtually all OVS functions.
-Those students interested in gaining violence prevention and advocacy experiences are encouraged to apply.